 Energy sector.
 Figure 2 depicts key potential vulnerabilities for a provider in the energy critical infrastructure sector.
-These vulnerabilities could include physical attacks-including the use of firearms or explosives-largely due to their stationary nature, the volatility of transported products, and the dispersed nature of pipeline networks spanning urban and outlying areas.
-The sophisticated computer systems that pipeline operations rely on are also vulnerable to various cyber threats, including malicious actors infiltrating business or control systems.
+The sophisticated computer systems that pipeline operations rely on are vulnerable to various cyber threats, including malicious actors infiltrating business or control systems.
 For example, an attacker could infiltrate a pipeline's operational systems via the internet or other communication pathways to potentially disrupt its service and cause spills, releases, explosions, or fires.